claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - You can also create your own variables.
 In that case you need the `VALUE` keyword followed by the name of the variable:
   - `{{VALUE:VariableName}}`
 - The only way I know of capturing a variable is via `QuickAdd`
-  - In this case, it's not at all obvious and (IMHO) really badly documented, but the way to do it is simply to refer to it elsewhere in a QuickAdd thing
+  - In this case, it's not at all obvious and (IMHO) really badly documented, but the way to do it is simply to refer to it elsewhere, either in a QuickAdd macro or in a template.
   - eg in the example [below](#use-quickadd-to-automate-note-and-folder-creation)
     - I want a FileName variable
     - so I simply add `{{VALUE:FileName}}` to my file name format and when I run the `QuickAdd` command, it will popup an input asking me to enter a value for `FileName`
-    - I also found a sneaky way of getting other variables using the `Folder path` field - for explanation, see [example](#use-quickadd-to-automate-note-and-folder-creation)
+    - I also want a `LessonUrl` variable, so I add it to my template, and this also results in a popup with an input asking me for a value
+    - For full explanation, see [example](#use-quickadd-to-automate-note-and-folder-creation)
   - As far as I can work out, you _don't_ (and maybe even can't?) use the `Capture` type of QuickAdd to capture variables.
 Anything captured via that method will end up being pasted into a file, rather than being made available as a variable to other bits of functionality

 ### Modal forms